 - Assistance in transporting pets to accompany their owners to safety (both within GA and across the country)

-- Folding crates and other pet supplies for domestic violence shelters, including shelters that have their own on-site housing for pets
+- Pet food, pet supplies, payment of pet deposits in transitional housing, and other assistance victims may need Crates and other pet supplies for domestic violence shelters, including shelters that have their own on-site housing for pets

 - Assistance in including pets in safety planning

-Our Outreach Services Program includes:
+Outreach Services Program

 - Training and cross-training for a wide range of human services and animal protection agencies

 - Consultation to prosecutors on cases involving co-occurring animal cruelty and domestic violence, including expert witness services